-Sand is a crucial material needed to meet the significant demand for new buildings, roads and dykes, for example.
-Smals has therefore submitted a plan with a view to realising a sand and nature project in the IJsselmeer.
-This plan maps out a way to ensure a sustainable future for the IJsselmeer, while meeting the Netherlands’ need for sand.
+Sand is a crucial material needed to meet the significant demand for new houses, buildings, roads and dykes, for example.
+Smals is therefore developing a plan for a sand and nature project in the IJsselmeer.
+When fleshing out this plan it is focusing explicitly on keeping the interests at stake in the IJsselmeer in balance.

 Another way is possible (and necessary)

 Over the past few years various parties have developed new visions for the future of the IJsselmeer area.
 Smals is keen to align with these, from both a technical and ecological perspective.
-In the area of ecology and nature development it is possible that alternative choices will be made that are in keeping with the visions outlined for the IJsselmeer.
-Talks held with stakeholders in recent months have also revealed a need to consult on the content of the plan.
-All this has prompted us to reopen a broad debate on the best possible way of extracting construction sand from the IJsselmeer – one that is sustainable and good for both people and nature.
+This has prompted us to develop a new vision for the best possible way of extracting construction sand from the IJsselmeer – one that is sustainable and good for both people and nature.

 Smals will be happy to hear about any ideas, possible concerns, wishes and opportunities that you want to bring to our attention.